-• If you do not wish to update the workflow at all, press the Cancel button.
+- If you do not wish to update the workflow at all, press the Cancel button.
 This will keep the workflow unchanged.
 However, the next time you open the workflow, you will again be asked whether you wish to update the workflow.
-Please note that only updated workflows can run on the newest versions of the Workbench.
+Please note that only updated workflows can run on the newest versions of the Workbench. - Another option is to update the workflow and save the updated workflow with a new name.
+This will ensure that the old workflow is kept rather than being overwritten.